yjzhang3/drawchat/README.md

 Now sentiment analysis can be performed on the fly on the live chat data using this feature https://github.com/thisandagain/sentiment#testing

-The sentiment score for every sentence and the total average score, along with moving average (average for every five messages) can be shown in the console.
-An emoji icon will represent the sentiment (happy, sad, or neutral).
+The sentiment score for every sentence and the total average score, along with moving average (average for every five messages) can be shown in the console and on the webpage!
+An emoji icon will indicate the sentiment (happy, sad, or neutral).

 Happy chatting/drawing!